Hadokane/CCI_PP4_Radicool_Store/README.md

 - Displays a filtered Merchandise list.
 Only showing the Merchandise included within the given Category or Collection.

-    - Beneficial to Brand Accounts as a Brand can have their own dedicated Merchandise page through the use of a Collection.
+    - Beneficial to Brand Accounts as a Brand can have its own dedicated Merchandise page through the use of a Collection.

     - Beneficial to Users by giving them options like CD, VINYL or PRINT to find the Merchandise they're interested in.